Leading A Short-Term Program Abroad

 2 Months Prior to Trip

-- Submit final trip itinerary to IPS Office.
+- Submit final trip itinerary to CIP Office.
 It will be scanned and filed on the “O” drive.

 - Complete participant checklist on the Study Abroad Web site